AdvancedModularManikin/DDS/AMM_Modules/README.md

 * amm_command_executor - command line tool, execute commands and interventions
 * amm_heartrate_led - [BLT](https://github.com/AdvancedModularManikin/development-kit/wiki/AMMDK-Overview) test to flash LED at heart rate
 * amm_rest_adapter - Accept HTTP requests and return data from the DDS bus
+* amm_tcp_bridge - Connector from the DDS bus to TCP, including a UDP auto-discovery server.
+Used for Unity3D connectivity.

 ### REST Adapter routes
 The REST adapter exposes the following routes:
 ```
 /nodes            - retrieve the current state of all node paths